cu-ecen-aeld/aesd-autotest-docker/README.md

 `docker run -it -v <local project path>:/project cuaesd/aesd-autotest ./<scriptname>`

 where `<scriptname>` is the path to the script relative to the local project path specified

+## Testing Locally
+You can test your changes locally (before they are available on docker hub) by building your own updated image.
+Use

+`docker build . -t cuaesd/aesd-autotest`